leonstel/leonstel.github.io/blogs/gmap3.md

 # Finding  X MEN Without Italian Delicacy
 <img width="100%" src="../assets/finding_xmen/recipe.jpg" />

-*Recipe: Spaghett*
+*Recipe: Spaghetti*

 *Ingredients*
 - *No state management*

-The google map instance will take care of a part the unmaintainability.
-But I believe that a proper immutable state management strategy is very important.
-For this demo I choose to make a store prototype myself for the sake of learning.
+In previous article we have talked about the `GoogleMapInstance` which is a singleton like method wrapper for maintaining and manipulating the google maps.
+Today we will discuss how to integrate some state management so data could be effectively saved and notify other components.
+In this project I have chosen to make a store ourselves I believe this enriches your core knowledge about the general flux pattern.

+### Learning Points

+- What does it mean to have a store?
+- How does it relate to our google maps application?

 ### Store
 For learning purpose understanding principle.